miccal/bing-wallpaper-applescript/README.md

 ## Background Information

-Using the Japanese market code `ja-JP` as an example, the Bing image of the day for the can be found using the `url`
+Using the Japanese market code `ja-JP` as an example, the direct download link for the Bing image of the day can be found using the `url`

 `http://www.bing.com/HPImageArchive.aspx?format=js&idx=0&n=1&mkt=ja-JP`